 Dream World Theme Park is just a ten-minute drive from Don Muang Airport where kids get to explore areas such as Fantasy Land, Dream Garden and Adventure Land.
 Other amusements include water and roller coaster rides.
 On the north-eastern outskirts of Bangkok is a drive-through safari park called Safari World where kids get the chance to see wild animals such as lions, rhinos, giraffes and zebras.

 Cabaret in Bangkok includes the Mambo, the Calypso and the Blue moon.
 The best show in Phuket is Simon Cabaret.
 Another is the Sphinx, which offers a more intimate feel.
-The informal Moulin Rouge is also great for some lively fun.
+The informal Moulin Rouge is also fabulous for some lively fun.
 And the best show in Pattaya is Tiffany's with Alcazar being internationally world famous too.

 Entertainment in Bangkok as with any city this size is non-stop.
 There is just so much of it going around that at times you'll get dizzy with all the excitement.
-You could easily spend a song filled night out in a beer bar or a folk music club.
+You could easily spend a song-filled night out in a beer bar or a folk music club.

 Entertainment in Phuket offers incredible fun-filled adventures for the whole family.
 Kids will especially love the carnival atmosphere and all the excellent entertainment such as those found at FantaSea.
 Be sure not to miss this one.
 No matter what age you may be, there is something for everyone.

 Entertainment in Pattaya goes beyond being one big playground packed full of go-go bars and massage parlours.
 Sure, there are lots of those here.
 It would be difficult not to notice them.
-You'd have to be either completely blind or innocently naive not to.
+You'd have to be either wholly blind or innocently naive not to.
 After all, it is one of the reasons why so many farangs keep coming here.
 (Pun intended)

-But having said this, you have to understand that this is exactly what gives Pattaya its unique character.
+But having said this, you have to understand that this is what gives Pattaya its unique character.
 It's also what you would expect from one of the most exciting holiday destinations in the world.

 But Pattaya does offer you a kaleidoscope of entertainment possibilities no matter how young or mature you are.
-Live music venues not only offer you a place with a friendly vibe, cold beers and cocktails but also an opportunity to see artists from various parts of the world playing a wide range of new and popular music.
+Live music venues not only provide you with a place with a friendly vibe, cold beers and cocktails but also an opportunity to see artists from various parts of the world playing a wide range of new and popular music.

 While there are several traditional nightspots in town offering live music entertainment performed by local Thai bands and singers, there are also nightclubs where DJ's play a wide selection of house and dance music.

-Kids, on the other hand, will simply love all the exciting entertainment provided at Ripley's-believe it or not, the museum at the Royal Garden shopping centre.
+Kids, on the other hand, will love all the exciting entertainment provided at Ripley's-believe it or not, the museum at the Royal Garden shopping centre.
 Here they will find adventure activities, thrill-seeking rides and horror-filled attractions that will have them screaming with delight.

 The Nong Nooch Tropical Garden is another excellent place in Pattaya to take all your kids.
-Here they can watch a Thai cultural show, a live snake show as well as elephants playing all
+Here they can watch a Thai cultural show, a live snake show as well as elephants playing all sorts of games.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page and or book your hotel reservation to amazing Thailand using the HotelTravel search box below.
-Have a happy holiday and a safe trip.
+Simply take your next tour by selecting any one of the many excursions listed.
+Here's wishing you a safe trip and a happy and exciting holiday.